-- 1. The study area is congested under existing conditions and becomes even more so with the addition of background developments and Stadium traffic.
+- The study area is congested under existing conditions and becomes even more so with the addition of background developments and Stadium traffic.
 As can be seen in the table above, most intersections that operate at an unacceptable level of service do so regardless of whether an event occurs at the new Stadium.
-Exceptions to this include the northbound South Capitol Street ramp at M Street, P Street at South Capitol Street, 7th Street at Maine Avenue, and the 11th Street Bridge ramp at M Street, which degrade to an overall LOS of E or F with the addition of Stadium traffic. - 2.
-The influenced distribution improves some intersections, particularly along South Capitol Street.
-It causes some increase in delay at intersections with Maine Avenue, but overall, it has a positive effect.
-Due to the exacerbated system, however, the influenced distribution only brings one intersection to an acceptable level of service when compared to the basic distribution.
+Exceptions to this include the northbound South Capitol Street ramp at M Street, 7th Street at Maine Avenue, and the 11th Street Bridge ramp at M Street, which degrade to an overall LOS of E or F with the addition of Stadium traffic. - The influenced distribution improves some intersections, particularly along South Capitol Street.
+It causes some increase in delay at intersections along Maine Avenue, but overall, it has a positive effect.
+Due to the exacerbated system, however, the influenced distribution does not bring any intersections to an acceptable level of service when compared to the basic distribution.
 Many intersections show a decrease in delay, but an LOS E or F is still projected at many intersections.
 It should also be noted that the basic distribution does not take into account additional circulation of traffic.
-Without any influence on patron routing, it is much more likely that patrons will spend time circulating within the study area in order to find available parking. - 3.
-Infrastructure changes within the area are largely infeasible due to roadway constraints and the overall plan for the area.
+Without any influence on patron routing, it is much more likely that patrons will spend time circulating within the study area in order to find available parking.

+3. Infrastructure changes within the area are largely infeasible due to roadway constraints and the overall plan for the area.
 Several major changes are expected to be implemented along South Capitol Street and M Street to help mitigate some of these capacity issues, thus it would not be practical to make changes along these roadways.
 A more practical solution to some of these capacity issues would be dynamic signal timing.
 This would require DDOT personnel to determine whether or not a signal timing at a particular intersection should be adjusted during game days.
-Some intersections may even be manually operated by Traffic Control Officers (TCOs) to manage the conflicting movements of vehicles and pedestrians. - 4.
-Some small spot improvements can be made at intersections within the study area to help improve overall functionality.
-These improvements are broken down further in the following sections.
+Some intersections may even be manually operated by Traffic Control Officers (TCOs) to manage the conflicting movements of vehicles and pedestrians.